 Current Board Members

-The Board of Directors holds a meeting once a month on the second
+The Board of Directors holds a meeting once a month on the third

 to Travis Ranch School).
 Reminders of the date, time and location of

 Board meetings are included in the monthly invoice.
 There is no meeting

 RDTA Board meetings are open to members and residents.
 In our system of self government, the Board serves as your elected officials and they rely on input from owners in making decisions.
 The Association holds an Annual Meeting of the members in February.
 A number of issues including election of members to the Board of Directors require a vote of the membership.
 To conduct business at this annual meeting, a majority of homeowners must be represented either in person or by proxy.

 In some specific instances, more representation is required.
 You will be notified well in advance of any such meeting by our Property Management Company.
 Please plan to attend or send a proxy with a neighbor.

 North on Dominguez Ranch Road

 Right at first driveway into Travis Ranch Activity Center parking lot